 Private Pilots are able to carry more than one passenger, can fly at night and in controlled airspace like Mansfield, Toledo, or Columbus.
 This is the basic rating to be able to fly anywhere in the US.
 The minimum time is 40 hours, with certain knowledge and aviation skills required.
 Average time to earn is 70 hours.
 Cost will vary depending on the time and energy you give to making it happen.
 With an additional instrument rating, the sky is the limit!

-A flight review is required by regulation at least every two years.
-Ongoing proficiency is much more worthwhile, and can be easily achieved with the WINGS program offered by the FFA, with interaction with a CFI (Certified Flight Instructor).
+- A flight review is required by regulation at least every two years.
+Ongoing proficiency is much more worthwhile, and can be easily achieved with the WINGS program offered by the FAA, with interaction with a CFI (Certified Flight Instructor).

-A Complex Endorsement is required to fly an airplane with retractable gear and variable pitch prop.
+- A Complex Endorsement is required to fly an airplane with retractable gear and variable pitch prop.
+Ballou Skies does not have a complex airplane.
+The requirements have been superseded to allow the technically advanced airplane (TAA) option, a much more cost effective route.

 Instrument instruction follows the Private Pilot rating.
 It allows a pilot to fly in minimal visibility safely.
 In Ohio, an instrument rating will ensure you get out most times when other pilots are sadly looking at the sky, wishing they could fly!